Float Fishing In Ontario – When, Where And How

 Some anglers are using braided lines for Centerpin fishing with good success.
 The advantage to a braided line on a Centerpin reel is the lack of stretch of the line gives you more solid hooksets, especially when your float is a long way down the river.

-However the no strecth of the line can also be a problem.
-I have guided anglers that kept breaking fish off on the hookset or when fighting fish because there is not stretch on the line to protect lighter tippets.
+However, the no stretch of the line can also be a problem.
+I have guided anglers who kept breaking fish off on the hookset or when fighting fish because there is not stretch on the line to protect lighter tippets.

-If this happens I am usually forced to increase my leader size so they stop breaking off fish but increasing your leader size can mean less fish will bite.
+If this happens I am usually forced to increase my leader size so they stop breaking off fish but increasing your leader size can mean fewer fish will bite.

 An advantage to braided lines is that most of them float and a floating line is a good thing when you need to mend and for setting the hook.